 Railway enthusiasts and heritage lovers will appreciate the station building which contains a modest railway museum.

-In the bustling heart of old KL, the so-called Chinatown district includes Petaling Street, famous for its street market, together with temples, restaurants, herbal remedy shops and so on.
-A few streets away is Central Market, a heritage building where you can find an extensive selection of Malaysian handicrafts, wood carvings, batik, pewterware, art works and other gift and souvenir items.
-There are also some popular restaurants here.
-Take a look at my Chinatown Walking Tour page for a suggested itinerary.
+In the bustling heart of KL, the so-called Chinatown district includes Petaling Street, famous for its street market, temples, restaurants and herbal remedy shops.
+Take a look at my Chinatown Walking Tour for a suggested itinerary.
+Nearby is Central Market, a heritage building where you can find an extensive selection of Malaysian handicrafts, wood carvings, batik, pewterware, art works and other gift and souvenirs.
+There are also popular restaurants here.
+In Central Market Annexe be sure to visit Art House Gallery Museum of Ethnic Arts for a great collection of tribal arts from Borneo.